DynQ: A Dynamic Topology-Agnostic Quantum Virtual Machine via Quality-Weighted Community Detection: Introduction

-In principle, \system models the processor as a weighted graph in which edge weights encode gate fidelities, and applies the Louvain algorithm~\cite{Blondel2008}, a modularity-maximising community detector, to discover hardware regions with high internal quality and low boundary crosstalk.
-This approach requires zero topology-specific configuration: the same algorithm discovers suitable regions on IBM's heavy-hex~\cite{Jurcevic2021}, Rigetti's square-lattice~\cite{RigettiComputing2025}, and IQM's star-connected architectures~\cite{Renger2025}.
-Dynamic re-discovery adapts to transient defects by regenerating regions from current calibration data.
+\textbf{Our approach.} We present \system, a dynamic topology-agnostic QVM that derives execution regions from calibration-weighted device graphs.
+The central idea is to favour regions with high internal cohesion and low external coupling.
+Rather than imposing external geometric patterns, \system discovers natural QVM boundaries through quality-weighted community detection. \system models the quantum processor as a weighted graph in which edge weights encode gate fidelities, and applies the Louvain algorithm~\cite{Blondel2008}, a modularity-maximising community detector, to discover hardware regions with high internal quality and low boundary crosstalk.
+This approach requires no topology-specific template engineering: the same graph-based procedure can be applied across disparate coupling structures, including IBM's heavy-hex~\cite{Jurcevic2021}, Rigetti's square-lattice~\cite{RigettiComputing2025}, and, in principle, IQM-style star-connected architectures~\cite {Renger2025}.

 The community detection formulation directly addresses the crosstalk-isolation challenge inherent in multi-tenant execution.
-In quantum hardware, couplers with low gate fidelity often exhibit elevated crosstalk, arising from frequency proximity, parasitic interactions, or strong residual coupling.
+In several quantum modalities (such as superconducting quantum hardware), couplers with low gate fidelity often exhibit elevated crosstalk, arising from frequency proximity, parasitic interactions, or strong residual coupling.
 By assigning lower weights to such edges, the modularity objective naturally places region boundaries along these low-quality couplers, separating tenants across the most interference-prone links.
 This results in implicit buffer zones that suppress cross-region error propagation without reserving dedicated idle qubits.
-Our experiments validate this formulation-driven isolation effect.
-As the number of concurrent tenants increases from 2 to 18, circuit fidelity remains statistically stable ($r=-0.012$), indicating that inter-tenant interference does not accumulate with load.
-This stability confirms that quality-weighted community boundaries provide robust crosstalk suppression under realistic multi-tenant concurrency.
+Our dynamic re-discovery also adapts to transient defects by regenerating regions from current calibration data.

+Within each discovered community, standard quantum compilation techniques can be applied to optimise circuit-to-qubit placement and routing. \system\ therefore operates at a higher level than conventional compilers and can integrate with existing mapping algorithms such as SABRE~\cite{Zou2024} and noise-aware approaches, including TRAM~\cite{huang2025tram}.

+Across calibration-derived simulations and real-device experiments on IBM backends, together with cross-architecture validation on Rigetti Ankaa-3, we show that \system raises the performance floor, recovers failed executions under unfavourable hardware conditions, and preserves output quality under concurrent batching.